-OBJECTIVES: The majority of women with primary Sjögren's syndrome (pSS) suffer from vaginal dryness, which negatively impacts daily and sexual activities.
+Objective.
+The majority of women with primary Sjogren's syndrome (pSS) suffer from vaginal dryness, which negatively impacts daily and sexual activities.
 As little is known about the aetiology and clinical context of this complaint, this study investigated the relationship between vaginal dryness and other clinical parameters associated with pSS.

-METHODS: Female participants of the REgistry of Sjögren syndrome at UMCG - LongiTudinal (RESULT) cohort who fulfilled ACR-EULAR and/or AECG classification criteria for pSS were included, using baseline data for analyses.
-Patient-reported vaginal dryness (range 0-10) was correlated with demographic characteristics, systemic disease activity (i.e., ESSDAI), Sjögren's Syndrome Disease Damage Index, salivary and lacrimal gland function, patient-reported outcomes (ESSPRI, MFI), serology and quality of life (SF-36, EQ-5D).
+Methods.
+Female participants of the REgistry of Sjogren syndrome at UMCG - LongiTudinal (RESULT) cohort who fulfilled ACR-EULAR and/or AECG classification criteria for pSS were included, using baseline data for analyses.
+Patient-reported vaginal dryness (range 0-10) was correlated with demographic characteristics, systemic disease activity (i.e. ESSDAI), Sjogren's Syndrome Disease Damage Index, salivary and lacrimal gland function, patient-reported outcomes (ESSPRI, MFI), serology and quality of life (SF-36, EQ-5D).
 Significantly associated parameters (p

 |Journal||Clinical and Experimental Rheumatology|

 - Sjogren's syndrome

 - CLASSIFICATION CRITERIA